dan046/100-days-of-code/log.md

 console.log(obj) // Output: 11, this is because the values are copied by their reference.
 Any changes we made on the object is immediately reflected and visible to the other value.

 **Link to work:** n/a

+### Day 14: August 06, 2023

+**Today's Progress**: JavaScript Refresher Fundamentals: Enumerating Properties of an Object, cloning an object, garbage collection, built-in object properties like Math and String.

+**Thoughts**
+Learned a lot of things, such as enumerating properties of an object using the for...in and for...of loops.
+The for...in method is the easiest way to get the properties of an object.
+The for...of loop on the other hand, requires iterating an array and maps.
+To solve this issue, you can use Object.keys which will return an array of the object.

+The word Object is a built-in constructor function.
+Apart from .keys, we can also use Object.entries.
+Instead of returning a string array, it returns each value pair as an array.

+Checking the property of a given object, use the in method. if ('radius' in circle).

+Cloning objects, the easiest way and modern way of doing that is using the spread operator {...variable}.
+There are other methods like Object.assign or directly creating an empty object variable and using a for...in loop to iterate over the existing object and clone the value to the new empty object variable.

+JS doesn't have the concept of garbage collection, however it is important to know that when we create a variable or constants, the memory is automatically allocated in that section.
+If we're done and not using it, the memory that was allocated is automatically deallocated.
+This happens behind the scenes and we have no control over it.

+**Link to work:** n/a